logos-co/logos-core-poc/docs/specs.md

 ```

 This will ensure there are not leftover artifacts and all the changes really take effect.

+Note: The clean script also removes generated SDK wrapper files in `SDK/cpp/generated` (it preserves the directory).

 If the app is already compiled, it can be found at `./logos_app/app/build/LogosApp`